Master’s Degree Programs

-The Health Behavior and Health Education masters programs are designed to prepare researchers and practitioners for leadership roles in higher education, public schools, community health care settings, business and industry, government agencies, and voluntary health agencies.
+The Health Behavior and Health Education master’s degree programs are designed to prepare researchers and practitioners for leadership roles in higher education, public schools, community health care settings, business and industry, government agencies, and non-profit health agencies.
 The programs emphasize a multidisciplinary, bio-behavioral and developmental approach to health promotion.
 Health promotion is any combination of health education and related organizational, economic, or political interventions designed to facilitate behavioral or environmental changes conducive to health.
 Research and practice in health promotion may occur in a variety of settings (school, community, worksite, health care) and focus on young children, adolescents, adults, and/or senior adults.
-Organizational and community contexts for health behavior are also important topics for health education research.
-A diverse faculty, coupled with research and clinical opportunities within and outside the university, provide an excellent milieu for professional development.
+Organizational and community contexts for health behavior are also important topics for health behavior and health education research.
+A diverse faculty, coupled with research and applied opportunities within and outside the university, provide an excellent environment for professional development.

 Two options are available for a master's degree in Health Behavior and Health Education.

-Please note that sitting for the CHES (or being currently CHES certified) is a requirement of the graduate internship.
+Please note that sitting for the Certified Health Education Specialist (CHES) exam (or being currently CHES certified) is a requirement of the graduate internship.